-When to Hike
+When to Hike the Seven Falls Trail

 The Seven Falls Trail is located near Tucson, Arizona, in the Sabino Canyon area.
-Late winter or early spring is the perfect time to hike the Seven Falls Trail as it is your best chance to see flowing falls fed by snow melt or heavy rains.
+Late winter or early spring is the perfect time to hike the Seven Falls Trail as it is your best chance to see flowing falls in Sabino Canyon fed by snowmelt or heavy rains.
 We went in early February, and the falls were roaring and the creek was full.
 Weather-wise, fall through spring will provide comfortable temperatures in this part of Arizona.
 Summer heat can peak over 100°F, so plan an early morning or night hike and bring plenty of water.

 What to Bring on the Seven Falls Trail

-Swimwear: If you plan on hopping into the creek along the way or waterfalls and pools at the top.
+- Swimwear: If you plan on hopping into the creek along the way or waterfalls and pools at the top.

-The Seven Falls Trail in Tucson is rated medium due to the 8.2 mile distance and the creek crossings.
+The Seven Falls Trail in Tucson is rated medium due to the 8.2-mile distance and the creek crossings.
 Taking the tram almost cuts the hike in half (1.8 miles off each way), making the hike only 4.6 miles RT.

 Plan about 4 hours for this hike without the tram unless you’re a trail runner.
 If you’re hiking with a little kid that likes to run the opposite direction, I’d plan around 5 hours.

-Getting to the Trail
+Getting to the Seven Falls Trail

 The Seven Falls Trail is 15 miles northwest of downtown Tucson in the Coronado National Forest.
 Park in the Sabino Canyon parking lot, which costs $5 for a day pass.
 From the parking lot, head east and follow the signs for Seven Falls Trail.
 The formal name for the path is Bear Canyon Trail, FS #29, but most of the signage uses the Seven Falls Trail name.